 Here are 5 of our favourite cherry experiences.

-Local food is a specialty at the Jolly Pumpkin Restaurant and Brewery, as is creative micro-brews, but I loved the tangy sweet dried cherry salsa on their pulled pork nachos.
+Local food is a specialty at the Jolly Pumpkin Restaurant and Brewery, as is creative micro-brews, and I loved the tangy sweet dried cherry salsa on their pulled pork nachos.
 And I know my nachos!
-They were a great appetizer to share with friends before diving into our main courses (pizza for Ryan, white fish with Brussel sprouts and Israeli couscous for me.)
+They were a great appetizer to share with friends before diving into our main courses (pizza for Ryan, white fish with Brussels sprouts and Israeli couscous for me.)

 Cherry Stop or Cherry Republic?
 Choosing a favourite cherry shop is a controversial topic in Traverse City!
 I wasn't in town long enough to form a strong loyalty, but I can report that both stores offer every possible cherry based product imaginable.
 Cherry chocolates, coffees, teas, baking mixes, granolas, jams, jellies, hot sauces, salsas, mustards, candles, and potpourri are just a few of the endless products for sale.
 I stuck with the most pack-able and affordable of them all and picked up a bag of dried Montgomery cherries.
 Delicious!

 If you're hanging around, debating which stop to visit or what treats to buy, you should stick around and check out Traverse City's State Theatre - it was voted the best movie theater in the United States!